StarRocks/starrocks/docs/en/administration/Query_planning.md

 #### Examples

+The following query references scalar subqueries `select max(age) from users` and `select min(name) from users`, so you can use user-defined variable hints to set these two subqueries as user-defined variables, and then run the query.

 ~~~SQL
 SELECT /*+ SET_USER_VARIABLE (@a = (select max(age) from users), @b = (select min(name) from users)) */ *  FROM sales_orders where sales_orders.age = @a and sales_orders.name = @b;